ATCode97/word_comparisonBE/README.md

 ### Words - /api/words

-responds with an array of objects that contains and a list of primary words and secondary words that have been posted on the frontend
+responds with an array of objects that contains a list of primary words and secondary words that have been posted on the frontend

-- `sort_by`, which sorts the words by created_at
+- `sort_by`, which sorts the words by compared_at
 - `order`, which can be set to `asc` or `desc` for ascending or descending (defaults to descending)

 https://wordcomparisonbe.herokuapp.com/api/words